I am a 77-year old amateur mountaineer. I am married to Sharon Burke, and we reside in Costa Mesa, California.

 We have 4 wonderful children, a wonderful daughter in law and sons in law and 14 even more wonderful grandchildren.

 Nine of our fourteen grandchildren are boys.
-Many of them were involved in high school football programs.
+All of them were involved in high school athletic programs.
 Mitch was the quarterback for the Corona Del Mar High School football team.
 In 2010, he led the team to their first league title in 22 years.
 Josh was a wide receiver on that team.
 What a thrill to watch one grandson throw a touchdown pass to another grandson.
-Mitch now attends Chico State College.
+Mitch attended Chico State College.
 While at Chico, he founded a highly successful company-Pocket Points-with a friend.
 In 2011, CDM won the CIF California State Football Championship in a thrilling championship game, which CDM won by a score of 14-13.
 Josh scored the winning touchdown on a 61-yard pass reception.
 He was the league’s leading receiver and received numerous post-season awards.
 Josh graduated from the University of Colorado at Boulder.
-Our football days are not over.
 Luke was a star on his high school football team.
 He now attends Auburn College.
-Danny D is a super athlete and will play high school baseball and football, along with many other sports.
+Danny D is a super athlete just entering high school and will be in high school athletic programs.

 In high school Simon rowed for the Newport Aquatic Center and competed in the 2017 US Rowing Southwest Championships on May 5-7, 2017.
 His Varsity 8 Team captured the Gold Medal in an astounding performance.
 Simon was then asked to add varsity power to the Lightweight 8 boat, which was not expected to stand on the medal platform.
 His Lightweight 8 team also captured the Gold Medal.
 In a record performance, in June of 2017, Simon’s Varsity 8 team, took the Gold Medal in the US Rowing Youth National Championship race in Sarasota Floria.
 Simon plans to complete his post-high school studies at the University of Southern California.

-Billy was Captain of his volleyball team and was just admitted to the University of Southern California.
-Gavin is a star player for his high school la crosse team.
+Billy was Captain of his volleyball team and now attends the University of Southern California.
+Gavin was a star player for his high school la crosse team and now attends Carnegie Mellon University.

 We are blessed with 5 beautiful and talented granddaughters.